not-jan/apex-tux/README.md

 - Install Rust **nightly** using [rustup](https://rustup.rs/)
 - Install required dependencies
-  - For Ubuntu: `sudo apt install libssl-dev libdbus-1-dev libusb-1.0-0-dev`
+  - For Ubuntu: `sudo apt install libssl-dev libdbus-1-dev libusb-1.0-0-dev libpipewire-0.3-dev`
 - Clone the repository: `git clone git@github.com:not-jan/apex-tux.git`
 - Change the directory into the repository: `cd apex-tux`
 - Compile the app using the features you want
   - If you **don't** run DBus you have to disable the dbus feature: `cargo build --release --no-default-features --features crypto,usb`
   - Otherwise just run `cargo build --release --features sysinfo,hotkeys,image`
+  - To enable the equalizer source on Linux: `cargo build --release --features sysinfo,hotkeys,image,equalizer`
   - If you **don't** have an Apex device around at the moment or want to develop more easily you can enable the simulator: `cargo build --release --no-default-features --features crypto,clock,dbus-support,simulator`

 ## Configuration